ConsumerDataStandardsAustralia/standards-experimental/README.md

 Consultation on the standards as they evolve is performed transparently with any interested contributor invited to participate in accordance with the rules of engagement described below.

+Note that the conversion of OpenAPI Specification files to markdown is recommended to be done using widdershins using the following command line statements from the `Support_Files` folder.

+`npm install -g widdershins`

+`widdershins --environment env.json input_oas.json -o output_markdown.md`

 ## The Consumer Data Standards

 These standards are not the binding standards created for the Consumer Data Right.
 The binding standards can be found in the [main consumer data standards repository](https://github.com/ConsumerDataStandardsAustralia/standards/issues).